NCBI-Codeathons/amr-2024-team-mortimer/README.md

-# Loss of function alleles in *Neisseria gonorrhoeae* and their impact on antimicrobial susceptibility
+# Loss-of-function alleles in *Neisseria gonorrhoeae* and their impact on antimicrobial susceptibility

 List of participants and affiliations:
 - Tatum Mortimer, Department of Population Health, University of Georgia (Team Leader)